shadowctrl/Tony-Discord-Bot-V1/README.md

 4. General Mods
 5. NSFW
 6. Custom prefix
+7. Per server suggestions and per server reports.
-7. 24/7 uptime
+8. 24/7 uptime
-8. Discord support server
+9. Discord support server
+10.For user eay handling we have botreport commands to hear out your suggestions and reports.
-9. more commands rolling out each day...
+11. more commands rolling out each day...

 For Support contact via discord server  https://discord.gg/C7xGA8Dbbe